hosnerm/docs-opmanual_duckietown/book/opmanual_duckietown/05-duckietown-preliminaries-definitions.md

 ## Navigable cities {#dt-ops-nav-def status=ready}

-Thee more complex Duckiebot behaviors require intersections and other city elements such as traffic lights to work.
+The more complex Duckiebot behaviors require intersections and other city elements such as traffic lights to work.
 We define cities that include intersections as _navigable_ cities.

 Navigable cities are city loops connected by intersections, meeting the appearance specification.
-Navigable cities require traffic signs.
+Navigable cities require traffic signs for intersection navigation.

 Navigable cities enable testing of Duckiebot behaviors.
-A complete list (for one or more Duckiebots) of behaviors can be found in the [demo section](https://github.com/duckietown/docs-robotarium/blob/master/book/robotarium/00_book_robotarium.md) of the Duckiebot operation manual.
+A list (for one or more Duckiebots) of behaviors can be found in the [Autolab book](https://github.com/duckietown/docs-opmanual_autolab/blob/master19/book/opmanual_autolab/00_book_autolab.md).

-## Robotarium {#dt-ops-robotarium-def status=ready}
+## Autolab {#dt-ops-autolab-def status=ready}

-Robotariums (Robotic aquariums) are experimental Duckietowns designed for continuous operations.
-Robotariums require a maintenance area in addition to a Duckietown, providing essential functions like automatic charging.
-More information on Robotariums can be found in the [Robotarium book](https://github.com/duckietown/docs-robotarium).
+Autolabs are experimental extended Duckietowns designed for continuous operation.
+Autolabs require a maintenance area in addition to a Duckietown, providing essential functions like automatic charging.
+More information on Autolabs can be found in the [Autolab book](https://github.com/duckietown/docs-opmanual_autolab/blob/master19/book/opmanual_autolab/00_book_autolab.md).

-TODO: switch last two links with proper inter-book references
+TODO: links now pointing to right address but not on book but on github. change that.